megantaylor/star-wars-table-component/readme.md

 ## Goal

-Build a `Table` component in React, using it in our mini web app to load in and display data from a Star Wars API.
+Build a `Table` component in React to load in and display data from a Star Wars API.
 Use a live API endpoint for grabbing Star Wars characters for which the documentation is: https://swapi.co/documentation#people, An example API response is here: https://swapi.co/api/people

 ## Specs